themill/wiz/doc/registry.rst

     [registry]
     discovery_prefix="/jobs/ads"

-In this example, the registry discovery will be inactive unless the current directory is under :file:`/jobs/ads`, and no registries will be used under this prefix.
+Adding a ``discovery_prefix`` will limit the scope of the discovery.
+In this example, the registry discovery will be inactive unless the current directory is under :file:`/jobs/ads` (excluding :file:`/jobs/ads/.wiz/registry`).

-The registry discovery feature can be turned off using :option:`wiz --no-cwd` or by setting this option as a default within a :ref:`configuration file
+The implicit registry discovery feature can be turned off using :option:`wiz --no-cwd` or by setting this option as a default within a :ref:`configuration file <configuration>`:
-<configuration>`:

 .. code-block:: toml